zng-ui/zng/zero-ui-proc-macros/src/js/README.md

 ## No Empty Lines

-The files cannot have empty lines, `rustdoc/markdown` HTML detection does not work over empty lines.
+The files cannot have empty lines, `rustdoc/markdown` HTML tag detection does not work over empty lines.

 ## No Fetching